NO SPECIFIC INFORMATION REGARDING AN INMATE'S TRUST ACCOUNT WILL BE RELEASED TO AN INDIVIDUAL OUTSIDE OF THE DETENTION CENTER WITHOUT A SUBPOENA.

 |$100.01 - $200||$4.95 Only||$4.95, plus 3.5% of deposit|

-It is the policy of the Department to accept certain checks and money orders for placement on an inmate's account:
+It is the policy of the Department to accept certain checks, money orders, and cashier's checks and for placement on an inmate's account:

-o The check or money order must be issued in US currency.
+- The money order must be issued in US currency.

-o Money orders should be made payable to "CCDC Inmate Trust Account."
+- Money orders should be made payable to "CCDC Inmate Trust Account".

-o The inmate's name and ID# should appear somewhere on the money order.
+- The inmate's name and ID# should be written on the memo line of the check or money order.

-Personal checks, 2-party checks, and checks issued from a foreign bank are NOT ACCEPTABLE for deposit on the inmate’s account.
+Personal checks, 2-party checks, and checks issued from foreign banks are NOT ACCEPTABLE for deposit on the inmate’s account.

 An inmate who is in permanent housing may only release funds from his or her account to a legitimate business or legal entity.